mpes-kit/mpes/README.md

 # mpes

-Python-based data processing routines for static and time- and angle-resolved photoemission spectroscopy (ARPES &amp; trARPES)
+Python-based data processing routines for multidimensional photoemission spectroscopy (MPES).
+An upgrade of the time- and angle-resolved photoemission spectroscopy (trARPES).

 In a photoemission process, an extreme UV or X-ray photon liberates an electron from the confines of the electronic potential within the material.
 [ARPES](https://en.wikipedia.org/wiki/Angle-resolved_photoemission_spectroscopy) directly measures the electronic energy and momentum parallel to the surface of the sample under study to infer the electronic states of the material.
 For a tutorial review on ARPES and its applications in physics and material science, see [here](http://www.phas.ubc.ca/~damascel/ARPES_Intro.pdf).
 The data structure of ARPES is a stack of 2D images measured at different sample geometries, which are used to reconstruct the full static 3D band structure of the material.